 kube-controller-manager – it runs controller processes like Node Controller, Job Controller, Token Controller, etc.

 cloud-controller-manager – it lets you link your cluster into your cloud provider’s API like linking to Azure, Google Cloud or AWS.
 Then you can manage the k8s cluster running in the cloud.

 A worker node’s work is to hosts Pods.
-I will take the Pods in just a moment, in short you can understand pods as a program that holds one or more docker containers.
+We will take the topic of Pods in just a moment, in short you can understand pods as a program that holds one or more docker containers.
 Recall that your app runs in one or more docker containers.
 So, it means pods are actually managing these docker containers and hence your app.
 Worker Nodes are commonly called as Nodes.